 - 1. A student shall not possess, use, transmit, conceal, smoke, smell of, or otherwise make use of tobacco products, any alternative nicotine product, including electronic vapor, or other substitute forms of cigarettes, cigars, cigarillos, or pipes or any tobacco or nicotine cessation products in the school building, on school buses, at school sponsored activities, or on property at any time. - 2.
-Disrespect/insubordination to, intimidation of or threats toward, students, teachers and other school employees. - 3.
-Intimidation, bullying, fighting, including assault or verbal abuse toward anyone on school district premises or at a school function. - 4.
+Disrespect/insubordination to, intimidation of or threats toward, students, teachers and other school employees.

+- 3. Intimidation, bullying, fighting, including assault or verbal abuse toward anyone on school district premises or at a school function. - 4.
 Making a slur towards another student's race, sexual orientation, creed and/or religion. - 5.
-Leaving school property without permission or truancy from school. - 6.
+Leaving school property without signing out in the main office or truancy from school. - 6.
 Being in an unauthorized area of the building or grounds. - 7.
 Use of profanity, symbols or gestures.
 Please note: Any derogatory remark or use of profanity directed toward or about a staff member will result in an out-of-school suspension. - 8.
 Disruption or causing disturbance in class, in the school building, on school grounds, or at curricular and/or co-curricular activities. - 9.
-Possession, use, or sale of drugs, look-a-like drugs, or related paraphernalia, including alcohol or carrying an odor on or about your person. - 10.
+Possession, use, or sale of drugs, look-alike drugs, or related paraphernalia, including alcohol or carrying an odor on or about your person. - 10.
 Possession of dangerous articles, which are prohibited at school. - 11.
 Destruction of property, including graffiti. - 12.
-Being in school facilities outside of school hours without permission of supervisor. - 13.
+Being in school facilities outside of school hours without permission of a supervisor. - 13.
 Cheating, dishonesty, altering grades, etc. - 14.
 Theft or possession of stolen items. - 15.
 Cutting or skipping classes. - 16.
-Being in cars during school hours without permission. - 17.
-Failure to serve detentions/Friday school/ISD assignments. - 18.
+Loitering in the student parking lot or any other unauthorized area prior to the start of the school day or during school hours. - 17.
+Failure to serve detentions/Wednesday school/ISD assignments. - 18.
 Continued repetition of misconduct. - 19.
 Calling oneself or another student in as ill to the attendance office under false pretenses. - 20.
-Forging signatures, and/or note information on absence excuses, hall passes, appointment documentation, or any other required forms or documents.

-- 21. Sexual harassment (see page 58) - 22.
+Forging signatures, and/or note information on absence excuses, hall passes, appointment documentation, or any other required forms or documents. - 21.
+Sexual harassment (see page 58) - 22.
 Misuse of school computers based on the Acceptable Use Policy (AUP) - 23.
 Opening locked entries during school hours. - 24.
 Failure to follow the Cell Phone Policy. - 25.
 Other just causes which cause a disruption of the educational process.